improving-minnesota/angular-training/labs/lab-07-factories.md

 notifications.error('This is an error message');
 ```

-- To create an success notification, the api is :
+- To create a success notification, the api is :

 ```javascript
 notifications.success('This is a success message');